isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ]
    }

-It is possible to control the ``ip-reservations-unique`` via the :ref:`dhcp4-cb`.
-If the new setting of this parameter conflicts with the currently used backends (backends do not support the new setting), the new setting is ignored and the warning log message is output.
+It is possible to control the ``ip-reservations-unique`` parameter via the :ref:`dhcp4-cb`.
+If the new setting of this parameter conflicts with the currently used backends (backends do not support the new setting), the new setting is ignored and a warning log message is generated.
-The backends continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
+The backends continue to use the default setting, expecting that IP reservations are unique within each subnet.
 To allow the creation of non-unique IP reservations, the administrator must remove the backends which lack support for them from the configuration file.

 Administrators must be careful when they have been using multiple reservations for the same IP address and later decide to return to the default mode in which this is no longer allowed.
-The administrators must make sure that at most one reservation for the given IP address exists within a subnet prior to switching back to the default mode.
+Admins must make sure that at most one reservation for a given IP address exists within a subnet, prior to switching back to the default mode.
 If such duplicates are left in the configuration file, the server reports a configuration error.
 Leaving such reservations in the host databases does not cause configuration errors but may lead to lease